subirvarma/GeneralCognitics/_posts/ofdm.md

 Figure: Fourier Transform of a Square Pulse

-So how should we modify the pulse shape to avoid ISI?
+So what kind of pulse shape should we use to avoid ISI?
 The Fourier Transform comes to our rescue in solving this problem.
 The above figure shows the Fourier Transform for a square pulse $x(t)$ in the time domain and this results in the so called sinc function $X(f)$ in the frequency domain, given by

 $$ X(f) = {\sin \pi f T\over{\pi f}} $$

 where $T$ is the pulse duration, which we will also refer to as the Symbol Time.
-Note that the Fourier Transform $X(f)$ has zeroes at the points ${n\over T}$ for integer values of $n$.
+Note that $X(f)$ is symmetric around $f=0$ and it has zeroes at the frequency values ${n\over T}$ for integer values of $n$.
+A pulse such the one shown is called a baseband pulse, since its Fourier Transform occupies frequencies that include $f=0$.
+When computing the bandwidth for a baseband pulse, we only consider the half plane $f\ge 0$, by this criteria the bandwidth for the pulse shown in the figure is ${1\over T}.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm30.png)